fbpx

 The world economic system is under pressure from adventurers, fraudsters who scam the financial markets.
 And the international security system is suffering from terrorist attacks around the world.

-• endeavours to ensure effective control over the laundering of criminal, illicit funds;
+• endeavours to ensure effective control over the money laundering of criminal, illicit funds;

-• Combats the financing of terrorism through a sophisticated decision-making system;
+• combats the money laundering and terrorism financing through a sophisticated decision-making system;

 • uses a core arsenal of 40 recommendations, which are subject to periodic revisions to ensure their relevance (on average, they are revised at least every five years);